 · Hissing Noises

 Hissing noises usually indicate a problem with the vehicle’s cooling system.
 A leaking radiator, coolant hose, or a faulty water pump can result in a loss of coolant and subsequent hissing sounds.
 A damaged cooling system can lead to engine overheating and potential engine damage if not addressed promptly.
+This is particularly troublesome during excessive heat.
 Seeking professional help to identify and fix the coolant leak is essential.

 When to Seek Professional Help